List of books in The Railway Series: Thomas and the Fat Controller's Engines

 It is 50 years since the first Railway Series books were published, and the Fat Controller plans to celebrate this occasion with a party.
 Unfortunately, things do not go entirely smoothly in the run-up to the celebration.
-Gordon has an accident with some birds, Edward loses a wheel, Thomas is derailed by some rabbits and a spider's web shorts out the electrics in the signalbox at Knapford Junction.
+Gordon has an accident with some birds, Edward loses a wheel, Thomas is derailed by some rabbits and a spider's web shorts out the electrics in the signal box at Knapford Junction.
 But everything works out well in the end, and Pip and Emma bring a Royal Personage to enjoy the day with the Fat Controller's Engines.